Lim Ban Lim: Personal life

+On 30 August 1996, Lim's cousin Teo Kim Hong was hanged for murder.
+In May 2007, Teo's brother Teo Cheow Kim was sentenced to death for trafficking 30.37g of heroin.
+Lim Ah Tee had also been charged with drug trafficking in the same case as Teo but avoided the death penalty after the prosecution granted him a discharge not amounting to an acquittal.

 Death

 Lim had previously boasted to the police over the telephone: "You will never catch me.
 When you are about to arrest me, I will surely engage you in a gunfight.
 I will use the last bullet to end my life, so you can only collect my body."
 In November 1972, Lim returned to Singapore with his right-hand man Chua Ah Kow.
 At the time, he was the most wanted fugitive in Singapore.
 On 24 November, Lim and Chua visited the pasar malam at Margaret Drive in Queenstown.
 Officers from the Rural West Division of the Singapore Police Force already had intelligence on their whereabouts.
 At about 8:15 pm local time, they were spotted by a team of six police officers lying in wait.
 The team was led by Deputy Superintendent Henry Edwards of Bukit Panjang Police Station.
 Lim attempted to escape by separating from Chua but was shot and killed by the police.
 Lim suffered three gunshots to the body and reportedly staggered for some 10 m before dying with his revolver on his left hand.
 He was aged 32.

 Although authorities were initially uncertain if the deceased was Lim, as he had changed his hairstyle and put on weight, he was positively identified by his fingerprints.
 A revolver, thirteen bullets, $1.40 in cash, as well as a stolen identity card belonging to a 30-year-old Lim Kian Hua, were among his possessions found on him when he died.
 An unnamed police officer was also killed during the shootout.
 Detective Chow Kim Loo was later publicly identified as the officer who fired the fatal shot that hit Lim in the neck.
 Chua managed to evade capture that night but committed suicide during a shootout with the police three weeks later at Tank Road on 17 December 1972.